 Use Written Service Agreements with Every Client

-A written agreement should cover the services provided, fees, emergency contact details, veterinary authorisation, medication instructions, behavioural disclosures, and your liability limitations.
-While agreements do not replace insurance, they clarify responsibilities and can support your defence if a claim arises.
+Your agreement should cover services provided, fees, emergency contacts, veterinary authorisation, medication instructions, behavioural disclosures, and your liability boundaries.
+While agreements do not replace insurance, they clarify responsibilities and support your defence if a claim arises.

 5